TinusTinus/adventofcode/README.md

 Solutions have been written in Java and Kotlin.
 Third-party dependency management is done using [Maven](https://maven.apache.org).
-Github Actions are used to run unit tests after every push to master.
+Github Actions are used to run unit tests after every push, and to periodically update dependencies using [Renovate](https://docs.renovatebot.com).